Matilde Leonardi

 Matilde Leonardi is an Italian neurologist and paediatrician.
-At present she is Director of the Neurology, Public Health, and Disability Unit and of the Coma Research Centre at the Carlo Besta Neurological Institute in Milan.She is a FEAN, (Fellow of the European Academy of Neurology) and a WHO expert and consultant on neurology, disability, ageing and policy development who is co-chair of the WHO NeuroCOVID Forum group on essential neurological services for COVID-19 recoverers.
-Leonardi has also been a World Federation of Neurorehabilitation (WFNR) Presidium adjunct member since June 2024 after her mandate as Presidium member for 4 years.She was elected for a second mandate as Chair Communication Committee of the European Academy of Neurology in July 2024.
+At present, she is Director of the Neurology, Public Health, and Disability Unit and of the Coma Research Centre at the Carlo Besta Neurological Institute in Milan.
+She is a FEAN, (Fellow of the European Academy of Neurology) and a WHO expert and consultant on neurology, disability, ageing and policy development who is co-chair of the WHO NeuroCOVID Forum group on essential neurological services for COVID-19 recoverers.
+Leonardi has also been a World Federation of Neurorehabilitation (WFNR) Presidium adjunct member since June 2024, after her mandate as Praesidium member for 4 years.
+She was elected for a second mandate as Chair of the Communication Committee of the European Academy of Neurology in July 2024.

 Early training

 Matilde Leonardi was born in Pesaro in the Italian region of Marche.
-She qualified as a doctor of medicine, specialising in neurology and in pediatrics, with further studies on neonatology, pediatric neurology and bioethics.
+She qualified as a doctor of medicine, specialising in neurology and in paediatrics, with further studies on neonatology, pediatric neurology and bioethics.